 Latest news

-On the occasion of World Asthma Day 2025, the Polish Society of Allergology and the Coalition for Asthma Treatment have prepared many activities and educational [...]
+On the occasion of World Asthma Day, the Polish Society of Allergology prepared and participated in many events: May 4, 6:00 PM, online patient conference [...]